Golf Course Review

 The Wentworth Golf Club Edinburgh Course is the latest edition of the three courses and some suggest it has emerged as the preferred course amongst the membership.

 What do you call the course which is further east than The East course?
 Easy - The Edinburgh!

 The Club itself is world-class in every way and on every level.
-From the iconic 1920s, castellated clubhouse clad with Virginia creeper to the elegant dining options, tennis and health club, and indulgent spa - Wentworth Club claims 'unrivalled excellence' and then surpasses expectations.
+From the iconic 1920s, castellated clubhouse clad with Virginia creeper to the elegant dining options, tennis, health club, and indulgent spa - Wentworth Club claims 'unrivaled excellence' and then surpasses expectations.

 This course features in these collections.
 Click an icon to view the entire set.

 The half set movement is inherently linked to the growing subculture of retro, millennial, minimalist golf… We introduce you to it here.